salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * 404 Not Found

 ### Non-used
+Explicitly forbidden
 * 3xx

 ### Codes usage with HTTP methods

-* 201
+* 201 MUST only be used with PUT & POST
-* 202
+* 202 MUST only be used with Async requests
-* 200
+* 200 MUST NOT be used with POST

-## Glossary

-### Resource

-The "R" in URL. i.e. Any part of the URL is considered a resource identifier for the purposes of this document.
-Whether the resource references a complete collection, only partially identifies a collection, or a specific item is in-material.